py-vcon/py-vcon/py_vcon_server/README.md

 # The py_vcon_server Python Package

-Please pardon the lack of content here.
+Please pardon the roughness of content here.
 We are still under construction.

 The first release and documentation coming soon.

+The following is an overview of the Python vCon Server, architecture, components, configuration and use.
+The documentation on this page assumes the reader has a rough understanding of what a vCon is and what you can do with them at least at a high level.
+If that is not the case, you may want to start with [what is a vCon](../README.md#what-is-a-vcon).

 ## Table of Contents